 As an industry, we are in a world of hurt.
-Leaders should be reevaluating Now – Near and Far strategies to mitigate the long term impact.
+Leaders should be reevaluating their Now – Near and Far strategies to mitigate the long term impact.

 The focus of Now should be on immediate relief for the staff most impacted and on the verge of burnout.
 It would be exceptionally hard to replace them.